jlevy/lft/lft.md

 Code is the medium to allow humans to perform the process of exploring solutions in a completely precise (and ideally, practical) way.

-That's why *effective workflows* around code, such as tests, commits, pull requests, and code reviews, are so important.
+That’s why *effective workflows* around code, such as tests, commits, pull requests, and code reviews, are so important.
-They are what structure and manage the complexity of expressing and updating the current description of the software's behavior.
+They are what structure and manage the complexity of expressing and updating the current description of the software’s behavior.

 ### What is a Specification?